whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Sioux man Sitting Bull said, "The life of white men is slavery.
 They are prisoners in their towns or farms."
 When I first read this, I thought he must be exaggerating.

-How can well-off, even middle-class people be prisoners?
+How can well-off, even middle- or upper-class people be prisoners?

 Just as prisoners have no influence over how the prison rules are enforced, the vast majority of people in unhealthy cultures have no influence over how the laws are created or enforced.
 And just as prisoners have little influence on what happens in the cell across the hall, the vast majority of citizens, when they behave obediently, have little influence over what happens around them.
 When huge numbers of people resign themselves to tolerating predatory behavior instead of standing up together for what's right, abuse and exploitation become the norm.